Veekthor01/Word-Echo/README.md

 #### 3. The tool will return a list of words that match and sound like the word you typed in.

 ## Installation
 #### To use this Word finder web application, you can simply download the source code files and save them to your local computer.
 Then, open the index.html file in a web browser, and you will see the app displayed on the webpage.
+See about section for live site

 ## License
 #### This project is licensed under the MIT License - see the LICENSE.md file for details.